openPMD/openPMD-standard/STANDARD.md

   - `gridUnitSI`
     - type: 1-dimensional array containing N *(float64 / REAL8)*
-            elements, where N is the number of dimensions in the simulation.
+            elements, where N is the number of dimensions in the mesh.
             The order of the N values must be identical to the axes in `axisLabels`.
     - description: unit-conversion factor to multiply each value in `gridSpacing` and `gridGlobalOffset`, in order to convert